A bound-preserving oscillation-eliminating discontinuous Galerkin method with operator splitting for solving Kapila's five-equation model: Operator-splitting DG framework

-The quasi-conservative spatial discretization preseves conservation of the mass of each fluid, total momentum and total energy and satisfy the Abgrall condition \cite{cheng2020quasi}.
-Besides these properties, it can recover the first-order quasi-conservative finite volume scheme \cite{ALLAIRE2002577} when we use DG($P^0$) spatial discretization.
+The quasi-conservative spatial discretization preserves conservation of the mass of each fluid, total momentum and total energy and satisfies the Abgrall condition \cite{cheng2020quasi}.
+Moreover, it can recover the first-order quasi-conservative finite volume scheme \cite{ALLAIRE2002577} when we use DG($P^0$) spatial discretization.
+Although the positivity-preserving condition for internal energy was established in \cite{cheng2020quasi}, the strict positivity of internal energy does not guarantee a positive pressure under the Tammann EOS.
+Despite this theoretical limitation, we have not encountered any instabilities during numerical experiments.